 But in June 1832, an epidemic of dysentery sidelined half the crew, so it was not until 25 August that the Louxor could leave, almost 17 months after its departure from Toulon!

 After sailing the Nile River, the barge arrived in Alexandria (Egypt) on 2 January 1833, where the Sphinx, the first operational steamship, was waiting to tow it to Paris through the Mediterranean Sea and then the Atlantic Ocean.
 A storm, however, delayed the journey through the Mediterranean Sea to 1 April 1833.

 The convoy reached Rouen in France on 14 September.
 Once again, it was necessary to wait for the flooding of the Seine to sail up the river and reach Paris on 18 December 1833.
 The engineer in charge of the obelisk’s conveyance, Apollinaire Lebas, concluded his journey as follows: ‘The second obelisk will be convoyed by whoever wants, but it will not be me.‘

 Choosing the Right Location for the Egyptian Obelisk in Paris

-The Erection of the Egyptian Obelisk in Paris (and a Big Fail)
+The Erection of the Paris Obelisk in Place de la Concorde (and a Big Fail)

-However, it seems that somebody did not read the Obelisk’s installation manual well (or perhaps the authorities in charge were all too busy debating about the baboons?) because the historical alignment was neglected.
-Indeed, the Parisian Obelisk has undergone a 90º counterclockwise rotation, and the face originally to the East has ended up in the North – what is in the East (Levant) in Thebes is now in the North in Paris.
+In the middle of the afternoon, the Paris Obelisk finally found its final vertical position at Place de la Concorde.
+However, it seems that somebody did not read the obelisk’s installation manual well (or perhaps the authorities in charge were all too busy debating about the baboons?) because the obelisk’s historical alignment was neglected.
+Indeed, the Obelisk at Place de la Concorde has undergone a 90º counterclockwise rotation, and the face originally to the East has ended up in the North!
+This explains the cryptic message on the plaque – what is in the East (Levant) in Thebes is now in the North in Paris.